christianhujer/XSlides/README.md

 - ':' key for a vi-style command line
 - Good support for HTML5 videos
 - Good support for SVG
+- Source-compabitility with Slidy2 - a simple replacement of XSlides with Slidy2 and vice versa should allow swapping between the two of them.

+## Known Bugs / Issues
+- google-code-prettify doesn't work well with the XML version.

 # Links
 - http://www.w3.org/Talks/Tools/Slidy2/ Slidy / Slidy2 by Dave Raggett